 With the backdrop of wars in Afghanistan and Iraq and seemingly endless conflicts on the horizon, a local musician created an opportunity for people to come together for the holiday season.
 Celia’s Yuletide Express was formed 15 years ago to share joy and remember the deepest longings of humans in the long nights of winter.
 Over the years, the numerous sing a longs have brought together hundreds of people at various venues.
 The Express stops range from assisted living facilities, coffee houses, high schools, psychiatric centers, to actual Metro train stops.

 All are welcome to take part.
-The age ranges from young ones to elders singing along.and dancing.
-It can be magical in what singing can bring about in the human spirit.
+The age ranges from young ones to elders singing along and dancing.
+It is magical in what singing can bring about in the human spirit.
 Humans have long celebrated festivals centered around the Solstice in anticipation of the light returning in times of darkness.
 The songs selected emerge from our collective culture; expand beyond any religious context.

 I am grateful for this local tradition within the larger context of our movements for peace.
 Music plays such an important part in storytelling.
 John McCutcheon song Christmas in the Trenches captures in song the story about a soldier entering “No Man’s Land” and creating a temporary truce in 1914.
 Some excerpts from an article about the ravages of the First World War.

 The unclaimed territory designated No Man’s Land was littered with the awful residue of war – expended ammunition and the lifeless bodies of those on whom the ammunition had been spent.
 The mortal remains of many slain soldiers could be found grotesquely woven into barbed wire fences.
 Villages and homes lay in ruins.
 Abandoned churches had been appropriated for use as military bases.